 As the machine continued excavating, it encountered a mixture of volcanic rock including tuff, agglomerate, and basalt while using systematic probe drilling.
 Due to the seismically active region, these formations were punctuated by a series of fault zones containing squeezing clay and water.
-As of late 2017, the crew had encountered these fault zones and unstable ground with water pressure a total of ten times.
+By the end of tunnelling, the TBM had crossed 48 such fault zones and statically held back 26 bar water pressure.
 Each time a zone was encountered, exceptional thrust was used to keep the machine from becoming stuck combined with dewatering to lower the water pressure.
 The rear discharge gate was sealed at these times and the machine was operated in a sequential fashion as described in section 2.4.
-In Figure 13, advance rates both within fault zones and outside of fault zones are compared.
-By the end of 2017, the machine had excavated approximately 38.9% of the total tunnel length.